 Advantages of Flat Slab:

-- This reduces floor-to-floor height when deep false ceilings are not required.
+- This slab reduces floor-to-floor height when a deep false ceiling is not required.

 - The height of the building can be reduced.